MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Server-Folders-in-Windows-Server-Essentials.md

 5. Follow the instructions to complete the wizard.

 ##  <a name="BKMK_9"></a> Add a missing server folder
- When the server detects that a pre-defined server folderîCompany, Users, Client Computer Backups, File History Backup, or Folder Redirectionîis no longer shared (for some reason or another), an alert is generated to guide the user to resolve this issue.
+ When the server detects that a pre-defined server folder‚ÄùCompany, Users, Client Computer Backups, File History Backup, or Folder Redirection‚Äùis no longer shared (for some reason or another), an alert is generated to guide the user to resolve this issue.
 It is recommended that you try and restore the folder from server backup.
 However, if the server has not been backed up, select the missing folder and then click **Recreate the missing folder** to reconfigure the location of the server folder.

 > [!NOTE]
->  Only pre-defined foldersîCompany, Users, Client Computer Backups, File History Backup, or Folder Redirectionîcan be recreated.
+>  Only pre-defined folders‚ÄùCompany, Users, Client Computer Backups, File History Backup, or Folder Redirection‚Äùcan be recreated.
 User-created server folders and media server folders cannot be recreated.

  After you restore or recreate the missing folder, it should no longer be listed as **Missing**.